John Lagrand (musician)

-John Lagrand (27 March 1949, in The Hague – 30 June 2005, in Amsterdam) was a Dutch musician.
+John Lagrand (27 March 1949 – 30 June 2005) was a Dutch musician.
 He was best known for playing the harmonica and was member of the blues band Livin' Blues and Cuby + Blizzards.

 Lagrand began his music career with the band Livin' Blues.
 He supported bands such as Freelance Band and Water.
 In 1999, he played the group Cuby + Blizzards.
 He was asked to be active as a musician.
 Lagrand was also a member of the band Blues aan de Zee.
 He died on 30 June 2005, aged 56 after suffering from emphysema at the VU University Medical Center in Amsterdam.

+He also once played with the rock band Golden Earring in 1979 as a session musician.